docker/docs/engine/swarm/services.md

   placement constraints, placement preferences, and other node-specific limitations into account.

-  Unlike constraints, placement preferences are best-effort, and a service will not fail to deploy if no nodes can satisfy the preference.
+  Unlike constraints, placement preferences are best-effort, and a service does not fail to deploy if no nodes can satisfy the preference.
 If you specify a placement preference for a service, nodes that match that preference are ranked higher when the swarm managers decide which nodes should run the service tasks.
-Other factors, such as high availability of the service, will also factor into which nodes are scheduled to run service tasks.
-For example, if you have N nodes with the rack label (and then some others), and your service is configured to run N+1 replicas, the +1 will be scheduled on a node that doesn't already have the service on it if there is one, regardless of whether that node has the `rack` label or not.
+Other factors, such as high availability of the service, also factor into which nodes are scheduled to run service tasks.
+For example, if you have N nodes with the rack label (and then some others), and your service is configured to run N+1 replicas, the +1 is scheduled on a node that doesn't already have the service on it if there is one, regardless of whether that node has the `rack` label or not.